RaVeR76/My-Vinyl-Answer/README.md

 Some of the harder python was easiest to conquer and I was like who's the daddy but then again some the easier python twisted my napper & was like an uppercut from Drago in Rocky 4.

+I know the overall layout could improve and maybe it will in version 2 ha ha but I am happy with what I have achieved in the allocated time plus having to learn Python too.
+Maybe I should have used all Bulma components which I have for 95% of it but just the user vinyl collection I left the way it is as I love the look and feel of it.
+All in all, there could be a few upgrades in the future but I am super hapy with the overall outcome of this project.

 ## **Credits**
 ---